 The simple 'to-do list' is often overlooked and underrated when it comes to easy tasks that can organise your life.
-However if there is one thing I can always rely on to guarantee my day to be a productive one, it's a solid to-do list.
+However if there is one thing we can always rely on to guarantee our day to be a productive one, it's a solid to-do list.

 Below are the basic tools you need to know in order to write a to-do list like a pro: